sindresorhus/sindresorhus.github.com/source/content/apps/lungo.md

 #### Lungo did not keep my computer awake

 - If you have the “Allow display to sleep while keeping computer awake” setting enabled, the computer is still awake even if it looks like it's sleeping because the screen is off.
+- If you close the lid (clamshell mode), Lungo is only able to keep your Mac awake if it's connected to a charger and an external display.
+This is a macOS limitation.
 - If you have the “Pause while screen is locked” setting enabled, you may have locked the screen before leaving it, which would cause Lungo to not keep your computer awake.
 - If you have the “Deactive when switching to battery” setting enabled and you disconnect the power adapter, Lungo would not keep your computer awake.
 You might have accidentally unplugged it or there might have been a power failure.
 - If you have set a sleep schedule in “System Preferences › Battery › Schedule”, it will take priority over Lungo.
 This is out of Lungo's control.